erikedin/Behavior.jl/README.md

 # Current state
 The package has minimal functionality, but is under active development.

-These are some current limitations, that will be lifted as development progresses:
+These are some current limitations and missing features, that will be lifted as development progresses:

-- Reads feature and step definition files from a single hardcoded directory.

-    Today only the directory `features` is searched for feature files.
-Step files are only read from `features/steps/*.jl`.
-Going forward, all feature files and all step files will be read of course.

-- Presenting the results of scenarios is very rudimentary.
+- [ ] Presenting the results of scenarios is very rudimentary.
+- [ ] Step definition variables do not yet have type information.
+- [ ] Gherkin Rules support

+## Completed

+- [x] Reads feature files from anywhere under `features`.
+- [x] Reads step files from anywhere under `features/steps`.
-- No variables in step definition strings
+- [x] Variables in step definition strings.

-    One would like to be able to define a variable in a step definition like `@given "some value {foo}" begin`.
-Without this, scenario outlines may become difficult to use, since you have to define a separate step definition for each value used in the outline.

 # License
 ExecutableSpecifications.jl is licensed under the Apache License version 2.0.